Indro (comedian)

-Mahatkarta Indrodjojo Kusumonegoro (born 8 May 1958), better known by the mononym Indro and also called as Indro Warkop, is an Indonesian actor and comedian.
+Indrodjojo Kusumonegoro (born 8 May 1958), better known by the mononym Indro, and also called as Indro Warkop, is an Indonesian actor and comedian.
 Indro is the only surviving member of the comedy group Warkop.

 Career

 Early career and success with Warkop

 Indro's introduction to the Warkop group began in 1976 when he was still in high school.
 To increase his income, he applied to become a radio announcer in Prambors.
-At that time, other Warkop colleagues such as Dono, Kasino, Nanu Moeljono, and Rudy Badil wanted to make a broadcast program titled casual chat with a humorous topic.
+At that time, other Warkop colleagues, such as Dono, Kasino, Nanu Moeljono, and Rudy Badil, wanted to make a broadcast program titled casual chat with a humorous topic.
 Indro, who was the youngest at that time, was invited to join.
-Since the show was broadcast, Indro and his four friends finally started to commit to being a comedian with the name Warkop Prambors.
+Since the show was broadcast, Indro and his four friends have finally started to commit to being comedians with the name Warkop Prambors.
 Indro's debut as a comedian at Warkop Prambors began when he was a farewell performer at SMA Negeri 9 Jakarta.
-At that time he was asked by Rudy Badil to replace his position, who often had stage fright.
+At that time, he was asked by Rudy Badil to replace his position, who often had stage fright.
 Indro is the only Warkop personnel who is not a student at the University of Indonesia because he is studying at the Pancasila University.

 Together with Dono, Kasino and Nanu, Indro then developed the Warkop Prambors group by starring in their first film entitled Mana Tahaaan... which was released in 1979.
 Nanu then resigned from Warkop not long after the film was released.
 Since then until 1994, Warkop Prambors, which has now changed its name to Warkop DKI, has starred in a total of 34 comedy films and one docudrama.

 Indro as "Indro" in the Warkop's movie

-In Mana Tahaaan..., Indro plays the character Paijo who is described as a Javanese who comes from Purbalingga, Indro has played this character since he was broadcasting on Prambors radio.
-In Gengsi Dong it is known that Paijo is the son of a wealthy businessman in the oil sector.
-Then in GeEr - Gede Rasa it was revealed that Paijo has graduated from college and has become a doctor at a hospital.
+In Mana Tahaaan..., Indro portrays Paijo, a Javanese from Purbalingga, a role he has embodied since his days at Prambors radio.
+In Gengsi Dong, Paijo is depicted as the son of a wealthy businessman in the oil sector.
+Subsequently, in GeEr - Gede Rasa, it is revealed that Paijo has graduated from college and is now a doctor at a hospital.